MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-cluster-health.md

 ### Log Analytics

 [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) provides insights into the cluster's health.
-To access the [Log Analytics](/azure/aks/monitor-aks) workspace, go to your AKS cluster and select **Logs** in the navigation panel.
+To access the [Log Analytics workspace](/azure/aks/monitor-aks#resource-logs), go to your AKS cluster and select **Logs** in the navigation pane.

 You can choose predefined queries to analyze cluster health.